-Internet gaming is currently prohibited in Switzerland, aside from lottery companies Swisslos and Loterie Romande, but legislation designed to introduce a regulated online casino market was passed into law in 2017.
+Internet gaming is currently prohibited in Switzerland, aside from lottery companies Swisslos and Loterie Romande, but legislation designed to introduce a regulated online casino market passed into law in 2017.

-Under the legislation, which is due to come into effect at the earliest in January 2019, online operators will have to partner with existing land-based casinos, while offshore operators will be blacklisted.
+Under the new laws, which are due to come into effect in January 2019, online operators will have to partner with existing land-based casinos, while offshore operators will be blacklisted.

 Under regulation established by the Loi sur les Maisons de Jeu, all casino operators must produce an annual report outlining their efforts in fighting problem gambling.